Vaccines for Dogs

 Why do puppies need more than one dose of some vaccines?

-First, without complicated testing, it is impossible to know when a puppy has lost the passive protection it gets from its mother.
-An early decline in a puppy's maternal antibody can leave it susceptible to infection at a very young age.
+Without complicated testing, it is impossible to know when a puppy lost the passive protection it gets from its mother.
+An early decline in a puppy's maternal antibodies can leave it susceptible to infection at a very young age.
 A strong maternal immunity can actually interfere with early vaccination (see handout “Vaccination Failure in Dogs”).
-Second, particularly with killed vaccines, the first dose is a priming dose, and the second dose boosts the response to a higher, longer-lasting level of immunity.
+In addition, the first dose is a priming dose, particularly with killed vaccines, and the second dose boosts the response to a higher, longer-lasting level of immunity.

 Why does my dog need to be revaccinated?